rollerworks/search/README.md

 Installation
 ------------

-Installation is very easy, all the details about installing can be found in.
+The installation is very easy, all the details about installing can be found in.

 [docs/Installing](docs/installing.rst)